 All too often, you travel to an interview, take time off work, and then you hear nothing!
 Not even a ‘thank you’ for attending.
 If you have contact details, give them a quite call or email and ask.

 I feel that we should all be given feedback, but it doesn’t always happen.

 A).
 You didn’t tick all the boxes (what am I meant to learn from that).

 B).
 We went with someone who we felt suited the position more (And that helps me how)

 C).
 We wanted someone who we could train and who had little experience (You wanted to pay £4.00 an hour)

 E).
-It was a pleasure to meet you the other day, your enthusiasm really was refreshing!
-But after careful consideration we will not be offering you the position, we just felt that the job required someone with more administration experience.
-(I have over 10 years of administration experience!)
-Was by far my favourite!
+It was a pleasure to meet you the other day; your enthusiasm was refreshing!
+But after careful consideration, we will not be offering you the position; we just felt that the job required someone with more administration experience.
+(I have over ten years of administration experience!)
+Was by far, my favourite!